Leverage In Futures Trading: How It Works + 8 Mistakes To Avoid

 How leverage works in futures trading

-Leverage in futures trading is what makes the market so appealing—but it’s also what makes it risky.
+Leverage is at the core of why futures markets feel intense.
+It is also the main reason traders lose money faster than they expect.
 Instead of needing the full amount to trade a contract, you only need to deposit a small percentage of its value, known as margin.
 The rest?
 Your broker covers it, allowing you to control a much larger position than your actual capital.

 Let’s break it down.
 Say you want to trade a crude oil futures contract worth $75,000.
 Instead of putting up the full amount, you might only need $5,000 in initial margin.
 That’s 15x leverage, meaning a 1% price move changes your account balance by 15%—whether for better or worse.